-Borrower’s reminder and additional information for the consumer loan applicant
+Borrower’s reminder and information for private consumer loan applicant

-Taking a loan is an important decision that involves certain risks.
-We consider it our duty to help you in the process of making this decision.
+Taking a loan is an important decision, one that involves risks.
+We want to help you make this decision.

 When applying for a loan, you need to think through and find answers to the following questions:

-- make it clear to yourself for what and how much loan do you need, where do you get the money to repay it and which costs will be incurred by taking a loan;
+- make it clear to yourself for what and how much you need, where you will get the money to repay it and what are the costs that will be incurred by taking a loan;

-- provide the Bank with correct and sufficient information about your income, expenses and loan purpose;
+- provide us with true and sufficient information about your income, expenses, and the purpose of the loan;

-- take into consideration the possibility that your economic situation may deteriorate and you must also be able to pay the loan in this situation;
+- consider the possibility that your economic situation may deteriorate, and you must also be able to pay the loan in this situation;

-- in case you have any difficulties with repaying the loan, contact the Bank and together we will try to find the best solution to the problem.
+- if you have problems repaying your loan, contact us and we will try to find solutions together.

 When reviewing loan terms and loan agreement, pay attention to the following: